securitybunker/databunker.org/content/use-case/user-privacy-controls/index.md

 ---
-title: GDPR User privacy controls
+title: User rights and privacy controls with Databunker
-summary: Databunker gives the end-user visibility and controls for their personal data or PII.
+summary: Databunker gives the end-user visibility and controls for their personal records and PII.
 abstract: ""
 weight: 10
 authors: []